shivanshdave/2020-432/classes/class14/README.md

 The Box-Cox procedure is **not** going to provide useful information on transformation of a quantitative outcome if your outcome is:

-- not all positive, (although it's always possible to add a number to every observation to get them all to be strictly positive)
+- not all positive, (although it's always possible to add a number to every observation to get them all to be strictly positive) *or*
-- actually discrete with limited potential values
+- actually discrete with limited potential values *or*
-- subject to a ceiling and/or a floor effect
+- subject to a ceiling and/or a floor effect *or*
 - not particularly skewed at all, but instead either heavy-tailed or light-tailed,

 since the limited set of transformations available really don't deal with any of those issues.